ngrok/ngrok-docs/docs/integrations/datadog/event-destination.md

 ![ngrok event destination](img/event_destination.png)

-3. Once all required input have values, select <strong>Send Test Event</strong> and you should be presented with a Success message.
+3. Once all required inputs have values, select <strong>Send Test Event</strong> and you should be presented with a Success message.
 Select <strong>Done</strong> and the Datadog Event Destination setup is complete.

 ![ngrok event destination success](img/success.png)